 Transfer pricing rules have been extended to cover capital transactions where the transaction value is greater than EUR 25 million.

-With respect to intra-group loans, Irish Revenue has clarified that, in addition to ensuring that interest rates must be priced in accordance with the arm’s-length principle, multinational enterprises (MNEs) must be able to demonstrate that the debt capacity of the borrower and serviceability tests have been considered.
+With respect to intra-group loans in addition to ensuring that interest rates must be priced in accordance with the arm’s-length principle, multinational enterprises (MNEs) must be able to demonstrate that the debt capacity of the borrower and serviceability tests have been considered.
 This is relevant for any interest deductions taken from 2020 onward, regardless of when the loan originated, and is in line with the OECD’s additional guidance on financial transactions, which were published in February 2020.

 The exemption for small and medium enterprises has been maintained.
 However, the legislation has been modified such that limited scope documentation requirements are outlined for medium-sized enterprises.
 These requirements will not come into effect until a Ministerial Order is issued.
 Broadly speaking, small enterprises include enterprises employing less than 50 people and that have either a turnover of less than EUR 10 million or assets of less than EUR 10 million.
-Medium-sized enterprises include enterprises employing less than 250 people and that have either a turnover of less than EUR 50 million or assets of less than EUR 43 million.
+Medium-sized enterprises include enterprises employing less than 250 people and that have either a turnover that does not exceed EUR 50 million or assets that do not exceed EUR 43 million.